SpartnerNL/Laravel-Excel/docs/export/call.md

-# Calling PHPExcel native methods
+# Calling PHPExcel's native methods

 It's possible to call all native PHPExcel methods on the `$excel` and `$sheet` objects.